jasprt/jasprt.github.io/_pages/about.md

 Engineering SAE](https://www.saeindia.org/)

 # Current Project
-Architecting High&Low level System Design for helping onboard new line of Businesses Front-to-Back on Software Platform.
-Sample for learners [here](https://github.com/jass84/LoadBalancingExample)
+Working on an Android Application SharingApp that let's user mantain a repository of items available in stock or if lent to any Contact.
+Sample for learners [here](https://github.com/jasprt/SharingApp)